fourieraudio/docs/manual/getting-started.md

 <ReactPlayer controls url="https://www.youtube.com/watch?v=wM6M_uJXXxI" />

-To install plugins and licence some plugins on your **transform**.engine, you will need to install them in the virtual Windows 10 environment.
+To install plugins and licence some plugins on your **transform**.engine, you will need to install them in the Plugin Host (Windows 10 environment).

-We will  use a SSL plugin as  example below, we also have a range of walk through guides to installation and licensing on our website from various manufacturers, [here](https://docs.fourieraudio.com/manual/**transform**.client/library/plugins/manufacturers/).
+We will use a SSL plugin as an example below, we also have a range of walk through guides to installation and licensing on our website from various manufacturers, [here](https://docs.fourieraudio.com/manual/**transform**.client/library/plugins/manufacturers/).

-### Accessing Windows Environment
+### Accessing the Plugin Host

 1. Open the Fourier Audio Transform client software.
 2. Select the **transform**.engine you would like to install the plugins onto.
 3. Once open, click the ‘Library’ tab, and select ‘Add/Remove Plugins’.
 4. A warning message will appear ‘This will stop the audio engine, are you sure you want to continue?’.
 If happy to proceed, select ‘Continue to Add/Remove Plugins’.
-5. Your installed plugins will appear in the list, to add more, select ‘Open plugin host’, this will take you to the virtualized Windows 10 environment.
+5. Your installed plugins will appear in the list, to add more, select ‘Open plugin host’, this will take you to the virtualised Windows 10 environment.

-Once into the Windows 10 environment, install plugins as you normally would on any Windows 10 system.
+Once in the Plugin Host, install plugins as you normally would on any Windows 10 system.
 Example of an SSL plugin below:

 1. After following the ‘Accessing Windows Environment’, you will be in a position to install plugins.
 2. On your personal device, download the desired plugin(s) for a Windows OS from the above link, it should be in a `.exe` file format.